cdapio/hydrator-plugins/core-plugins/docs/Tweet-postaction.md

 **PipelineName:** The name of the pipeline.

+**GeckoDriverPath:** The path to the Gecko driver used by Selenium.

 Example
 -------
 This example sends an email from 'team-ops@example.com' to 'team-alerts@example.com' whenever a run fails: